Larry Gura

 He was elected to the American League All-Star team in 1980 when he had his finest season, finishing with an 18–10 record and a 2.95 ERA.
 Gura won in double figures for seven consecutive seasons for the Royals (1978–1984) compiling 99 wins over that span.
 He particularly pestered his former team, the Yankees, against whom he went 11–6 in the regular season as a Royal.
 Gura was 3–0 against them in both 1979 and 1980, with five complete games, and tossed another complete-game victory against the Yankees in the 1980 American League Championship Series.

 Gura was named Royals pitcher of the year two times.

 Gura was the Royals' starting pitcher for Games 2 and 5 of the 1980 World Series.

-He finished with a 126–97 career record, 24 saves and an earned run average of 3.76.
+He finished with a 126–97 career record, 14 saves, 16 shutouts, and an earned run average of 3.76.
 Gura was also an exceptional fielding pitcher, committing only 7 errors in 483 total chances for a career .986 fielding percentage.

 He won 18 games in a season twice including the 1980 season.
-He ranks in the Royals all time top 10 in games started (219), innings pitched (1,701.1) and though not a dominant strikeout artist, he still struck out 633 batters in a Royal uniform.
+He ranks in the Royals all-time top 10 in games started (219), innings pitched (1,701.1) and though not a dominant strikeout artist, he still struck out 633 batters in a Royal uniform.